rdp/ffmpeg-windows-build-helpers/README.md

     $ ./cross_compile_ffmpeg.sh

 Answer the prompts.
 It should end up with a working, statically-built ffmpeg.exe binary within the "`sandbox/*/ffmpeg_git`" director(ies).
+You're done!

+If you're on a "too old" version of linux (or a distro besides Ubuntu, which is the most supported) you may have luck with building it inside a "docker" see the docker directory.

-Another option instead of running `./cross_compile_ffmpeg.sh` is to run
+Another option which might save time (but doesn't have as many options, just creates an ffmpeg/x264/fdk-aac) instead of running `./cross_compile_ffmpeg.sh` is to run

     $ quick_build/quick_cross_compile_ffmpeg_fdk_aac_and_x264_using_packaged_mingw64.sh

 script.
 Note the "quick" part here which attempts to use the locally installed `mingw-w64` package from your distribution for the cross compiler, thus skipping the time-intensive cross-compiler toolchain build step.
 It's not as well tested as running the normal one, however, which builds gcc from scratch.

-For Mac OSX users, simply follow the instructions for Linux above.
+For Mac OSX users, simply follow the instructions for Linux above and built it natively in OS X terminal.

 To view additional arguments and options supported by the script, run: